awsdocs/aws-cost-management-user-guide/doc_source/tracking-free-tier-usage.md

 # Tracking Your Free Tier Usage<a name="tracking-free-tier-usage"></a>

 You can track your AWS Free Tier usage to help you stay under the Free Tier limits\.
-AWS automatically provides alerts through AWS Budgets to notify you by email when you exceed 85% of your Free Tier limits for each service\.
+AWS automatically provides alerts through AWS Budgets to notify you by email when you exceed 85 percent of your Free Tier limits for each service\.
 You can also view the **Top Free Tier Services by Usage** table on the Billing and Cost Management dashboard to see which five services you have used the most and how much you have used them\.

 **Topics**
 + [Free Tier Usage Alerts Using AWS Budgets](#free-budget)